SoftIron/sibench/docs/source/best-practices.rst

 worse than they really are.
 In essence, we are trying to avoid benchmarking the benchmarking system itself!

-As a consequence, a Sibench node only starts up as many workers as it has cores.
+As a consequence, a ``sibench`` node only starts up as many workers as it has cores.
 This is adjustable using the ``--workers`` option.
 (A factor of 2.0 will have twice as many workers as cores).
 This may be useful if we want to determine absolute maximum throughput, provided we don't care about the accuracy of the